The content of this page is licensed under the Creative Commons Attribution 3.0 License.

 Kai Neumann

-Kai Neumann antwortet d3dhemmer
+Kai Neumann replies d3dhemmer

 Nice link, thanks.
 That and today's news inspired me to insert a range() function into the model to show the effect of delayed action compared to immediate action.
 Cool thing so easily match reality's data with such a small model.

-Louis antwortet Kai Neumann
+Louis replies Kai Neumann

 Hi Kai,